jbrazda/icai-fault-alert-service/README.md

 ![Ant_Package_Input_PackageConf](./doc/images/Ant_Package_Input_PackageConf.png)

-Script will generate Package using an iics tool downloaded from github into a folder defined by following expression `${iics.package.output}_${iics.release.basename}_${iics.target.package.config.basename}.zip`
+Script will generate Package using an iics tool downloaded from GitHub into a folder defined by following expression `${iics.package.output}_${iics.release.basename}_${iics.target.package.config.basename}.zip`

 Import package using an `import` target of ant script